How to Research Cryptocurrency Projects: A Step-by-Step Guide (2025)

 Tokenomics: Understanding the Economics

-Tokenomic Factor What to Look For Red Flags
+Tokenomic Factor What to Consider Potential Concerns

 Key Tokenomic Questions

-• What gives the token value?
+• What gives the token value within its ecosystem?

 • Who owns most of the supply?

-• What's the inflation rate?
+• What's the inflation/emission schedule?

 • Are there mechanisms to reduce selling pressure?